haskell-org/summer-of-haskell/content/ideas/cabal-multiple-libraries.md

 ---

-A common pattern with large scale Haskell projects is to have a large number of tighty-coupled packages that are released in lockstep.
+A common pattern with large scale Haskell projects is to have a large number of tightly-coupled packages that are released in lockstep.
 One notable example is amazonka; as pointed out in [amazonka#4155](https://github.com/haskell/cabal/issues/4155#issuecomment-270126748) every release involves the lockstep release of 89 packages.
 Here, the tension